Text Data EDA in Python

 Task Completion: 2/2

-ExcellentAll four requested EDA steps were completed: category counts, text-length distribution, top word frequencies, and TF-IDF keywords per category.
+ExcellentAll major requested steps were completed: dataset loading, document count per category, text-length distribution plot, top word frequencies, and TF-IDF keyword extraction.

 Execution Correctness: 2/2